monica-ss1/tamagachi/README.md

 There is a save function so your stats will save even if you close the app.
 There is also the ability to restart if you would like.
 ## Technologies Used
-1.SwiftUI — UI and layout
+SwiftUI — UI and layout
-2.SpriteKit — Pet animation and movement
+SpriteKit — Pet animation and movement
-3.UserDefaults — Saving and loading stats
+UserDefaults — Saving and loading stats

 ## Screenshots